 Like we said above, the best states have laws like Renewable Portfolio Standards and Net Metering to encourage rooftop solar and make sure you get full credit for the energy your panels produce.
 Many of the grey states above are missing one or both of these laws, which makes the economics of solar a little more difficult for third-party owners.

 Even in these states, you might still find some good financial incentives to help you take thousands off the cost.
 And you can still pay cash for a solar panel system, or in many cases get a low-interest loan that pays itself back over time with the electricity savings.
 Click your state to find out more, or connect with a solar expert in your area to see what options are available to you.

-This usually means homeowners have to finance the cost of solar themselves, although there are often great $0-down loan options available.
+This usually means homeowners have to finance the cost of solar themselves, which can work.
+But without a good base of strong solar policy, it can feel like flying by the seat of your pants.
 Solar loans are offered by many of the biggest installers and banks all over the country, so click your state, read about the options you have, and get excited about saving money with solar!